janzeteachesit/2017-2018/courses/stem10/project02-octoprojects.md

 ### Essential Question
 This project, while not a true Capstone, is an opportunity to focus on an area of interest and dig a little deeper, with more guidance than you may have had on previous Capstone projects.
 ### Projects
-__Civil Focus__: build a detailed, 1/10 scale model with a removable roof of the STEM Lab, as well as a 1/50 scale exterior model of the school
+__[Civil Focus](https://docs.google.com/document/d/1zgB2dqvyUa_nSuTz4OD6IrehghhuIIyUVGPEMvkro6k/edit)__: build a detailed, 1/10 scale model with a removable roof of the STEM Lab, as well as a 1/50 scale exterior model of the school

-__Chemistry Focus__:  build a seawater desalination/purification system, exploring the pros and cons of low cost versus low impact versus high effectiveness.
+__[Chemical Focus](https://docs.google.com/document/d/1j7rhVEbWi68TvEC5Ac5SLFIz6SSTTTbfuvBtZc6pgx8/edit)__:  build a seawater desalination/purification system, exploring the pros and cons of low cost versus low impact versus high effectiveness.

-__Mechanical Focus__: build a lightweight glider with an innovative feature.
+__[Mechanical Focus](https://docs.google.com/document/d/1oDJ4Rk6Q4MhG9L6tbxJ_4ViGW_sSB4zBiQZomJKJIlw/edit)__: build a lightweight glider with an innovative feature.

 ### Alpha Phase (8 days)
 The goal of this phase is to finish with an in-depth understanding of the theory and practice of your project.